Original Medicare Part A Overview: Coverage & Premium

 If you are already taking advantage of any social security income benefits, then your enrollment in Medicare Part A (and Medicare Part B) will be automatic.
 Because of your social security enrollment, you will not have to take any additional steps to enroll in Medicare that you had already paid for.
 Usually, around 3-4 months before you turn 65, you will find your Medicare card waiting for you in your mail.
 You will also be automatically enrolled if you are drawing benefits from the Railroad Retirement Board.

 If you are close to or turning 65, you may want to keep an eye on your mail so you can see when your card does arrive.
-If you need to know what it looks like, it will be red, white, and blue and printed on heavy cardstock.
+Your card will be red, white, and blue and printed on heavy cardstock.
 Since cardstock is a bit susceptible to liquids, and if you want to protect your card, you can laminate the card when you get it.
 That way, it can stay in good shape over the years of picking out your wallet or getting lost in the shuffle at the bottom of your purse.
 It will also save you time applying to get a new card.

 When it comes to your Social Security income benefits or even the railroad retirement income benefits, if you are not receiving them yet, you will have to actively sign up for Medicare Part A by the time you hit 65.